 On average, medical students tend to start preparing for their MMI two months before their interview.
 However, this varies from person to person.
 We recommend practicing as much as possible until you feel 100% confident in your ability to answer any question type well.

 Realistically, you have been preparing for the MMI your entire life based on the accumulated life experiences.
 The more diverse and well-rounded your life has been, the easier it may be for you.
 This doesn’t dismiss the fact that there is a lot to practice for when it comes to the MMI.
-Timing also has a crucial role to play, you must be mentally prepared before entering your MMI.
+Timing also has a crucial role to play, and you must be mentally prepared before entering your MMI.

-Building up your confidence and practicing beforehand is essential to your success.
+Building up your confidence and practicing beforehand are essential to your success.
 Even the most outgoing people overthink and can end up coming across without confidence.
 Talk to your peers about how their MMI’s went, gain valuable tips and insights from those who have already been through the process.

 We recommend finding solutions to manage your stress before your MMI.
 Staying calm during the process is important.
 Your evaluator wants to see that your tone and body language is relaxed and professional.
 Routinely check in with yourself to ensure that small amounts of stress aren’t building up.